Jean-Luc Mélenchon: Syria

 Mélenchon favoured a United Nations-led intervention in Syria featuring all nations on the UN Security Council.
 He opposes intervention without international cooperation.
 After the chemical attack in Ghouta, he said that a strike on Syria "would be an enormous mistake" leading to escalation and called instead for a "political solution".

 Mélenchon has compared an intervention in Syria to Iraq, and has approved of Russia's intervention in Syria, saying that he believes Vladimir Putin will resolve the ISIS problem in Syria, noting "It was the Russians who cut off the lines of supply that Daesh used to smuggle oil to Turkey".
 He said many times that he believed Putin could not be left to solve the problem in Syria alone, saying: "The UN will solve the problem ... it's time for an international coalition".

 In response to the 2019 Turkish offensive into north-eastern Syria against the Kurdish-led Syrian Democratic Forces, Melenchon tweeted: "If Turkish footballers do the military salute, they must expect to be treated as the soldiers of an enemy army.
 So we do not play football against them.
 The basics of sportsmanship are no longer there!"

 Saudi Arabia

 During a European Parliament session on 8 June 2016 concerning Venezuela, Mélenchon criticised what he called European hypocrisy, comparing European tolerance of Saudi Arabian rule and intolerance of Venezuelan rule.

 In June 2016, Mélenchon criticized the Saudi-led intervention in the Yemeni civil war and the Macron government's support for the war effort of Saudi Arabia and the United Arab Emirates, which contributed to the humanitarian crisis in Yemen.

 Venezuela

-In 2018, Mélenchon described the countries that denounced the 2018 Venezuelan presidential election were "puppets of the United States".
+In 2018, Mélenchon described the countries that denounced the 2018 Venezuelan presidential election as "puppets of the United States".
 He said that the date of the election was agreed upon with the approval of former Spanish Prime Minister José Luis Rodríguez Zapatero and that some of the opposition had decided to boycott it.